bbrown09/bbrown09/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
-The data science process at BYU
+- 🌱 I just graduated in statistics with an emphasis in data science from BYU
 - 💬 Ask me about ...
 Anything sports or stats related!
 - 📫 How to reach me: ... bradleyrbrown36@gmail.com